 What is a Cryptocurrency?

-In this guide we will explain just what is a cryptocurrency, the background of cryptocurrencies and how cryptocurrencies work.
+In this guide, we will explain just what a cryptocurrency is, the background of cryptocurrencies and how they work.

-In this guide to cryptocurrency markets you will learn:
+In this guide to what a cryptocurrency is you will learn:

 - Bitcoin: The beginning of a new digital currency universe